Skip to Content

 I am the daughter who decided it should travel.

-We make achaar and sweets in our kitchen — by hand, in small batches, from recipes that have been in our family since 1857.
-We source and sell GI-tagged spices from their regions of origin.
-Three hundred to five hundred jars a month.
-The cap is permanent.
+We make achaar and traditional sweets in our kitchen — by hand, in small batches, from recipes that have been in our family since 1857.
+The GI-tagged spices and wild forest honey we cook with are also offered on our shelf, from the same single-origin suppliers we trust to feed our own family.
+Three hundred to five hundred jars a month, by hand — the day that requires machinery is the day we stop growing.

 Maa Ki Rasoi, Aapke Ghar Ka Swad